-On the verge of starting my first full time job (as a kindergarten teacher) and shepherding my first small group at church, I assumed that all my energy and all my thoughts should be devoted to those two things.
+Two weeks ago, I was sitting in church when something unexpected happened.
+A realization hit me so hard I sobbed through closing praise.
+On the verge of starting my first full time job (as a kindergarten teacher) and of leading my first small group at church, I assumed that all my energy and all my thoughts should be devoted to those two things.
 All other relationships, hobbies, and future dreams could be put on the back burner for awhile.

-But instead, God reminded me of one of the last things I would have thought appropriate to contemplate in this particular season: My love of classical music.
+But instead, God reminded me of the last thing I would have thought appropriate to contemplate in this particular season: My love of classical music.

 It keeps coming back at the most random times.

-But while I may turn my back on classical music for 9 months, try to tell myself I can live without it, not consciously think about it for weeks, it always comes crashing back.
-God reminds me that it’s not something I’m meant to forget.
+But while I may turn my back on classical music for 9 months, try to tell myself I can live without it, or not consciously think about it for weeks, it always comes crashing back.
+God reminds me again and again that it’s not something I’m meant to forget.

 Delight yourself in the Lord and He will give you the desires of your heart.

-During the prayer time after the message, God revealed to me what my true desires are and showed me that that is what He wants to give me.
+During the prayer time after the message, God revealed my true desires to me and showed me that that is what He wants to give me.

-I suddenly remembered all the times God has told me in the past year not to let go of this desire and dream.
-Despite all my excuses: it’s impractical, unnecessary, unfashionable, He keeps telling me that this hiatus from classical music is just for a season.
+As my pastor prayed, “Some of you feel desires deep inside that you just can’t shake.
+Those desires are pointing toward the calling God has for you,” I remembered all the times God told me in the past year not to let go of this desire and dream.
+Despite all my excuses––it’s impractical, unnecessary, unfashionable––God keeps telling me that this hiatus from classical music is just for a season.
 He keeps sending people to me with encouraging words about it.
 He keeps putting me in situations that uncover this hidden desire so strongly that I can’t ignore it.

 God even reminded me of a vision someone had about me once that my music was going out across North Korea.
 I had assumed they meant worship music.
 I’d been thinking that worship music and song writing might be enough music for me for the rest of my life, that that was the kind of music that would most powerfully transform the world anyway.